redhat-iot/codestarter-2017/README.md

 ========
 * [`/js/`](/js) - A Node.js / JavaScript sample app which demonstrates how to subscribe to receive realtime telemetry, and how to publish custom messages to IoT cloud service.
 * [`/java/`](/java) - A Java / WildFly sample app which demonstrates how to subscribe to receive realtime telemetry, and how to publish custom messages to IoT cloud service.
+* [`/asset-cloudlet-paho-js/`](/asset-cloudlet-paho-js) - A JavaScript application that demonstrates how to send and receive control messages to and from devices managed by Kura.